GakuruAlex/PasswordManager/README.md

     pip install -r requirements.txt
     python  main.py

-The data is saved to a data.txt file in the project dir
+The data is saved to a data.json file in the project dir

 ### Class ###